SQLintersection/sqlintersection.github.io/_posts/2018-09-27-Glenn-Berry.markdown

 ---
 layout: post
-title:  "Glenn Berry"
+title:  "Glenn Berry | Principal Consultant, SQLskills"
 date:   2018-09-27 11:48:33 +0400
-expertise: Principal Consultant, SQLskills

 ---

 Glenn Berry is a Principal Consultant with SQLskills.
 He has worked as a SQL Server professional for many years in a variety of roles, most recently as Database Architect for Avalara in Parker, CO.